rakutentech/hq/README.md

 xxxx_image.npy stores image raw or pretrained features. it is of size N-by-h-by-w-by-c, where N is the number of samples, h,w, and c are the height, width and chanel size of the image.

 xxxx_text.npy stores text one-hot embeddings.
-It is of size N-by-l, where N is the number of samples, l is the vocalbulary size.
+It is of size N-by-l, where N is the number of samples, l is the vocabulary size.

 xxxx_label.npy stores label one-hot embeddings.
 It is of size N-by-k, where N is the number of samples, k is the number of labels.